-24. Right of use assets, net and lease liabilities
+23. Right of use assets, net and lease liabilities

 The Company leases floor space at the office building at Floor 20, Kingdom Centre Tower, King Fahad Road, Riyadh, Saudi Arabia.
 The Company entered into the lease agreement on 9 May 2019.
-This lease is due to expire in July 2024 but the intention is to extend the lease.
+This lease was due to expire in July 2024 but the lease was extended to July 2027.